Daniel-Wittgenstein/inkutils/readme.md

 the number 8 as VIII, not as IIX, the number 80 as LXXX, not as XXC, etc.

 Note 3: You cannot assign the Roman number to a variable, you can only print it.

+{bucket_random16("50%", "forest", "plains", "hills", "mountains", "30%", "swamp", "high mountains", "marshland", "15%", "tropical rain forest", "tundra", "5%", "Maquis shrubland", "Wattenmeer", "Taiga")}

+# random.ink

+(This file is pretty big due to variable argument length functions.)

+### pick2 ... pick20

+Returns one of its arguments at random.

+~ x = pick3(1, 5, 7)

+Returns either 1, 5 or 7

+She seems {pick7("busy", "tired", "angry", "annoyed", "happy", "sad", "concerned")}.

+(Hint: if you have, say, eight parameters but you use pick7, Inky will tell you that there are eight parameters, so you do not need to count them yourself.)

+### bucket_random4 ... bucket_random20

+  ~ x = bucket_random15("50%", "forest", "plains", "hills", "mountains", "30%", "swamp", "high mountains", "marshland", "18%", "tropical rain forest", "tundra", "2%", "Taiga", "Maquis shrubland")

+  In 50% of cases, x will be assigned either "forest", "plains", "hills" or "mountains" (at random), in 30% of cases, x will be assigned either "swamp", "high mountains" or "marshland" (at random) etc.

+  The numbers must be integers and must add up to exactly 100%, otherwise you will get an ink error.